nemethconsulting/uw-rhs/docs/tut-update-winloss.md

   "headquarters": "Seattle, WA",
   "mascot": "Buoy the Troll",
   "winLossRatio": "1-1-0",
-  "coach": "Dave Hakstol",
+  "coach": "Dan Bylsma",
   "numberOfPlayers": 23
 }
 ```

-3. When patching multiple fields, we recommend doing a final `GET` call to ensure the data has been properly propagated to the database.
+3. When patching multiple fields, we recommend making a final `GET` request to ensure the data has been properly propagated to the database.

-4. **NOTE** While it may seem cumbersome to download all resource data and return it just to updata a single field, please review the [Limitations of our `json-server`](xtra-limitations.md) doc to understand and potentially troubleshoot this issue.
+4. **NOTE** While it may seem cumbersome to download all resource data and return it just to update a single field, please review the [Limitations of our `json-server`](xtra-limitations.md) doc to understand and potentially troubleshoot this issue.

 5. As the season progresses, you may want to retrieve the `winLossRatio` for all teams in the league to calculate standings.
 To do this, refer to our [Retrieve the league's win/loss records](tut-retrieve-wlr.md) tutorial.

 <a id="3"></a>
 ## Update the score using Postman Desktop

-1. Start with a `GET` call to the `teams` resource to retrieve your teams details, or review our [teams resource](res-teams.md) doc to find the required fields.
+1. Start with a `GET` call to the `teams` resource to retrieve your team's details, or review our [teams resource](res-teams.md) doc to find the required fields.

 2. Let's assume you are updating the `winLossRatio` for the New Jersey (team `id` = 6) after losing their second game against the New York Rangers (They won their first game).

+**Note** The `winLossRatio` field uses the format W-L-OTL where W is wins, L is losses, and OTL is overtime losses.

 After updating the `winLossRatio` field, send the following `PATCH` call:

     * **METHOD**: PATCH
     * **URL**: `{base_url}/teams/6`